18F/federal-carbon-footprint/docs/data-inventory.md

 ## Data Sources

-Documented here are data sources that have been identified as potentially useful for understanding the GHG impact of federal activity.
+Documented here are data sources and models that have been identified as potentially useful for understanding the GHG impact of federal activity.

 ### Federal Energy Management Program

 - [FEMP EISA 432 Compliance Tracking System](https://ctsedwweb.ee.doe.gov/CTSDataAnalysis/DataAnalysisTool/DataAnalysisTool.aspx)